presslabs/toplytics/toplytics/readme.txt

 `[toplytics period="week" numberposts="3" showviews="true"]`

 The shortcode can be used within post/pages and in other widgets from the sidebar.
 For any parameter that is not used, the default value will be used.

+= How can I use JavaScript code in order to show up the top in widget? =

+You can place the JavaScript code right in `toplytics-template.php` file or use a predefined JS code like this:

+`<script type="text/javascript">toplytics_results( toplytics_args  );</script>`

+The `toplytics_args` are the options from the current widget passed to the template.
+For a detailed example see the JavaScript code from `js/toplytics.js` file.

 = How can I use the plugin functionality outside the sidebar? =